 Douglas Murray is an author and journalist based in Britain.

-His latest publication, The Strange Death of Europe: Immigration, Identity, Islam, was published by Bloomsbury in May 2017.
+His previous book, The Strange Death of Europe: Immigration, Identity, Islam, was published by Bloomsbury in May 2017.
 It spent almost 20 weeks on The Sunday Times bestseller list and was a Number 1 bestseller in non-fiction.
 It has subsequently been published in more than 20 languages worldwide and has been read and cited by politicians around the world.
 The Evening Standard described it as ‘By far the most compelling political book of the year.’
 It was praised by, among others, Nick Cohen, Sir Roger Scruton, Clive James, Morrissey and Rabbi (Lord) Jonathan Sacks, who described it as ‘The most disturbing political book I’ve read this year.
 Based on travels through key European centres, Murray weaves a tale of uncontrolled immigration, failed multiculturalism, systemic self-doubt, cultural suicide and disingenuous political leadership.
 Accurate, insightful and devastating.’

 Murray has been a contributor to The Spectator since 2000 and has been Associate Editor at the magazine since 2012.
 He has also written regularly for numerous other outlets including The Wall Street Journal, The Times, The Sunday Times, The Sun, The Evening Standard and The New Criterion.
 He is a regular contributor to National Review and has been a columnist for Standpoint magazine since its founding.

 Born in 1979 his first book came out in 2000 while he was an undergraduate at Oxford.
 Since then he has published three more full-length books – on politics, history and current affairs – as well as shorter works on free speech and defence.

 In 2007 he founded the Centre for Social Cohesion (CSC), the first think-tank in Britain to study extremism and terrorism.
 The CSC subsequently became part of the Henry Jackson Society, where Murray held the position of Associate Director from 2011 to 2018.